thebriz24/telemetric_events/README.md

 the values that will be placed in the configured Prometheus labels for that event (more on that later).
 The map can have any other number of key-value pairs that won't effect the metrics, they will simply be added to the logs.
-There will also two forms you can use for `emit_event/2`: full event name or just the type with with the action as part of the map.
+There will also be two forms you can use for `emit_event/2`: full event name or just the type with the action as part of the map.
 `emit_event([:blog_collector, :blog, :received], any_map)` and
 `emit_event(:blog, %{any_map | action: "received"})` respectively.